tomknig/view-matchers/README.md

 #### match_table

-You can match a table in a rendered view within a spec with `match_table`.
+* You can match a table in a rendered view within a spec with `match_table`.
+* Matches are partial.
+The actually rendered table can - but does not have to - be a superset of the expected table to evaluate the expectation to true.

 ```ruby
 # spec/views/table_spec.rb